Diego de Almagro II: Peru

 In 1531 El Mozo accompanied his father on the expedition to Peru, which encompassed the north of the Inca Empire.
 Together with his father, they led about 100 Spanish soldiers while Francisco Pizarro, the leader of the expedition, went south, capturing the Sapa Inca Atahualpa in a surprise attack, the so-called Battle of Cajamarca.

 El Mozo and his father, Diego, went to Cajamarca in 1533, but they received no gold for the capture and pressed to get the Incas executed, which finally happened on July 26.
 Almagro then accompanied Pizarro to Cuzco and conquered the Inca capital.
-In 1535, he then went south while Pizarro founded Ciudad de los Reyes (City of the Kings, today Lima).
+In 1535, he then went south in a large expedition to Chile while Pizarro founded Ciudad de los Reyes (City of the Kings, today Lima).
 In 1536, Manco Inca besieged Cuzco with 100,000 Inca warriors.
-Almagro returned from the south, drove them away, and seized power in Cuzco in 1537.
+Almagro returned from Chile, drove them away, and seized power in Cuzco in 1537.
 Almagro imprisoned Hernando Pizarro and his younger brother, Gonzalo, but aware that Francisco Pizarro was organizing an army to march on Cuzco, he released Hernando in an effort to resolve the conflict.
 Gonzalo, meanwhile, managed to escape.
 Together, the brothers returned with an army and defeated the Almagrists.
 Diego Almagro (the elder) was summarily executed by Hernando, an act that would later have significant repercussions for Hernando when he returned to Spain, being thrown into a Spanish prison for 20 years for executing a noble without royal consent.